dionarodrigues/diogorodrigues.dev/blog/2020-09-01-tips-and-resources-on-how-to-improve-your-ui-design-skills.en.md

 ### Learn by copying great interfaces

-**This is not plagiarism, it is just to practice**.
+**This is not about plagiarism, it is just to practice**.

-By reading and copying other codes, developers learned and improved their skills a lot.
+By reading and copying other codes, developers learn and improve their skills a lot.
 In the same way, designers need to look at other designers interfaces to get more inspiration and learn new techniques and approaches.

 Feel free to recreate some interfaces. **It will provide you with a smart way to step out of your comfort zone and expand your visual design skills**.
 When copying some design interfaces you love, you will pay attention to every detail.
 And there is the magic: check the small details; Do you remember?

-Try to identify why you’re using some colors, buttons styles, white spaces, visual hierarchy, typography… Pay attention when spacing is better than borders, how box-shadows are being used, why some texts have negative letter-spacing or different line-height. **There are so many things you can learn from copying other designs.
-That's awesome**.
+Try to identify why you’re using some colors, buttons styles, white spaces, visual hierarchy, typography… Pay attention when spacing is better than borders, how box-shadows are being used, why some texts have negative letter-spacing or different line-height. **There are so many things you can learn from copying other designs and it's awesome**.

 ### Apply your learnings and share your works